ethanbeaver/Wolf-Goat-Cabbage-Problem/README.md

 # Wolf-Goat-Cabbage-Problem
-A solution to the Wolf-Goat-Cabbage Problem for CPTR430("Artificial Intelligence") using a tree
+A solution to the Wolf-Goat-Cabbage Problem for CPTR430("Artificial Intelligence") using a tree.
+The solution-finding algorithms are BFS and DFS.

 ## Problem